New Information ...

-There are some other important reasons for having a final wishes summary on one sheet of paper.
-The most important is to prevent your family from making mistakes, especially costly mistakes.
+The most important reason for the one page summary is to prevent your family from making mistakes.
 What types of mistakes can happen?
 They can overspend.
 This can occur quickly and easily if they choose the wrong funeral home.

 MILITARY RECORD is very important if you are a veteran, because you are entitled to certain benefits if you served with an honorable discharge.
 One item of considerable expense which veterans get for free is a headstone/marker for your grave, which today for a single person averages around $1,500 to $2,000.
 See Update on Veteran's Benefits.